-Since 2008, I have coached several hundred women into heart-singing work.
+Since 2008, I have coached several hundred people into heart-singing work.
 With over 2,000 hours of coaching under my belt, I can truly say that it is the most challenging and rewarding work I’ve ever done.
 That dinner table lesson from so many decades ago has come to full fruition: it’s easy for me to distinguish the good days from the bad days, and they’re all so much better than even the best day in work where I didn’t feel I was making a meaningful difference.
 I have learned that my work — my purpose here on this spinning blue ball — is to pass on to you what Lucinda Miller gave me more than 25 years ago: the ability to return to who you are, in a meaningful career, with confidence, courage and humor.
 For me, that is the ultimate success.

 My passion is helping you find and live yours. ~ Amy